 Have you ever wanted to be able to give immediate care to mammals when they are washed up onto the shore in your local area or who maybe in distress?
 Have you heard of the British Divers Marine Life Rescue (BDMLR)?

 The BDMLR is a voluntary network of trained marine mammal medics who respond to call outs from the public, HM Coastguard, Police, RSPCA and SSPCA and are the only marine animal rescue organisation operating across England, Wales and Scotland.
 Not only are they called upon by the other emergency services, but also train their staff.

 BDMLR is a registered charity and is operated entirely by volunteers.
 Their rescue teams are on call 24 hours a day, 365 days a year.
-The BDMLR are on the look-out for more marine mammal divers to help them carry out their vital response work.
+The BDMLR are always on the the look-out for people to help support the charity carry out their vital rescue work

 BDMLR’s medic base includes people from all walks of life and occupations.
 You don’t have to be a diver to become trained as a medic, but just a positive attitude, don’t mind getting cold and wet and able-bodied.
 If you don’t fancy becoming a medic, then there are a variety of other roles such as fundraising and attending local events to publicise the vital work of BDMLR.

 From time to time a significant number of seals across the UK come ashore to take refuge because of the weather conditions.
 People often call the Coastguard and the BDMLR to report seeing them on beaches, mistakenly thinking they might be injured.